danielmatthew/website/src/posts/2020-08-01-lerna-github-releases-circleci.md

 ---
-title: Automating Github Releases With Lerna
+title: Creating Github Releases With Lerna
+metaDesc: Automate all the things - using CircleCI with Lerna and Github
 tags:
  - circleci
  - lerna